-The main problem in master franchising, which requires the know-how to be transmitted to a series of successive users, is preventing the know-how from being disclosed by the subfranchisees at the end of the line, as the statutory rules that protect trade secrets in the country of the sub-franchisees may not be sufficient to grant effective protection, also in view of the fact that the sub-franchisees have no direct contractual relationship with the franchisor.
+The main problem in master franchising, which requires the know-how to be transmitted to a series of successive users, is preventing the know-how from being disclosed by the sub-franchisees at the end of the line, as the statutory rules that protect trade secrets in the country of the sub-franchisees may not be sufficient to grant effective protection, also in view of the fact that the sub-franchisees have no direct contractual relationship with the franchisor.
 Contractual protection of know-how may however be ensured by the inclusion of appropriate clauses in both the master franchise agreement and the sub-franchise agreements.

 It should be noted that the sub-franchisor may be held contractually liable for any breach of the obligation not to disclose the know-how on the part of its sub-franchisees, their employees or collaborators.
 In such cases the sub-franchisor may also be held liable if it fails to take the appropriate measures to remedy this breach, such as for example if it fails to file suit.
-The disclosure of know-how by sub-franchisees may furthermore be considered to amount to breach of the sub-franchisor's obligation to select the sub-franchisees with care, although it is possible that the sub-franchisor will not be held liable if the franchisor has retained the right to approve the agreements to be stipulated between the sub-franchisor and the sub-franchisor chisees.
-For the sub-franchisor to be held liable in such a case a specific clause would need to be inserted into the master franchise agreement.
+The disclosure of know-how by sub-franchisees may furthermore be considered to amount to breach of the sub-franchisor's obligation to select the sub-franchisees with care, although it is possible that the sub-franchisor will not be held liable if the franchisor has retained the right to approve the agreements to be stipulated between the sub-franchisor and the sub-franchisor clause would need to be inserted into the master franchise agreement.

-See Chapter 5 "The Role of the Franchisor"
+11 See Chapter 5 "The Role of the Franchisor"